Window Terminology Guide for Homeowners

 Inactive Panel Secondary operating door panel.

 Inswing French Door A French door with panels that swing to the inside.
-One, two, three and four panel units available as stationary or operating.
+Available in one, two, three, and four panel configurations as stationary or operating units.

 Interior Casing The casing trim used on the interior perimeter of the window or door.
 Generally supplied by others except in the case of round top casing which is factory supplied.